Japanese Beetles: 11 Facts You Should Know

 However, there are ways to control Japanese beetle populations by using insecticides or traps.

-They Take A Full Year to Complete Their Metamorphosis
+They Take a Full Year to Complete Their Lifecycle

 This beetle spends around ten months as a larva under the ground.
 The white grubs return to the grass in springtime and start feeding on roots till late spring when they pupate.